clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 I used the draft sketches to help determine what data I would need and then used the data links provided and Google to see what data I can find.

-1. Data related to CO2 emmissions and composition data is located on the [United States Environmental Protection Agency](/www.epa.gov) website.
+1. Data related to CO2 emissions and composition data is located on the [United States Environmental Protection Agency](/www.epa.gov) website.
 I have found composition and source information in both downloadable format or in PDF tables that can be scraped.
 I will either use Tableau or Flourish for these visuals.
 		![](Composition.JPG?raw=true)

 2. [The National Renewable Energy Laboratory (NREL)](/www.nrel.gov) has data relating the National Plug-In Electric Vehicle Infrastructure.
 This site has information for all of the charging stations available for public use and indicates if they are new fast charging stations.
 They had this data for 2020 in downloadable form that includes geolocation, which will allow me to a map using Tableau.
 My intent is the create two geolocation charts, one from 10-15 years ago and one from today, to show the improvement of volume.
 I am still looking for the historical data with geolocation.
 If I can't find it, will just use one geolocation chart.